SMART App Launch Integration

 - permission-v1

-The latest list can be retrieved from the smart-configuration endpoint.
+The full list of capabilities currently supported by the MediRecords system can be retrieved from the smart-configuration endpoint.

-The following diagram illustrates the SMART App Launch flow
+The following diagram illustrates the SMART App EHR Launch flow.

-The SMART App is launched by a user (e.g., clinician) within the MR App.
+The SMART App is launched by a user (e.g. clinician) within the MR App FE.

-It goes through an OAuth 2.0 authorization code flow to gain access to FHIR resources from the MR FHIR API.
+The SMART App initiates an OAuth 2.0 authorization code flow to gain an access token for authorizing access to FHIR resources from the MR FHIR API.

 Preconditions:

-- The user launches the SMART App by clicking a button in the MR App FE
+- The user launches the SMART App by clicking a button or menu item in the MR App FE

-- MR App FE stashes launch context identified by opaque launch identifier
+- MR App FE stashes launch context identified by an opaque identifier

-- MR App FE displays an iFrame or new browser tab with the SMART App’s launch URL.
+- MR App FE displays an embedded iFrame (or new browser tab) with the SMART App’s launch URL.

 - MR App FE initiates the app launch by calling the SMART App’s launch URL, including: